jgruber/khsprcexport/README.md

 pip3 install -r requirements.txt
 ```

-The pypdftk python module requires that the pdftk application be installed.
+The pypdftk python module requires that the pdftk application be installed and available on the path for the user running the script.

 See installtion for the server install at: